1442 (28th April)

 1452 (2nd October)

 Edward’s brother, Richard

-, was born to Richard of York and Cecily Neville at Fotheringay Castle.
+, was born to Richard of York and Cecily Neville at Fotheringhay Castle.

 King Henry VI

-suffered a mental breakdown and was unfit to rule.
-The Duke of Somerset, a favourite of King Henry and Margaret of Anjou
+suffered a mental breakdown and was deemed unfit to rule.
+Henry Beaufort, Duke of Somerset, a favourite of King Henry and his wife, Margaret of Anjou

 took control of government.